-Fight Theft Crime Charges in Jacksonville
+Theft & Burglary Defense in Jacksonville

-Under Florida law, burglary is defined as a property crime whereby one enters a premises with an intent to commit unlawful activities.
+Under Florida law, burglary is defined as a property crime whereby one enters a premise with an intent to commit unlawful activities.
 Theft is defined as unlawfully taking another’s property.
-At Monroe & King, P.A. our Jacksonville theft crime defense lawyers can investigate the incident and use the facts to build your case.
+At Monroe & King, P.A. our Jacksonville theft crime lawyers can investigate the incident and use the facts to build your case.
 We can tenaciously defend your rights in court.

-Call us today at (904) 474-3115 for a free consultation.
+Call us today at (904) 474-3115 for a FREE consultation.

 Theft may include a variety of property crimes such as larceny, conversion, misappropriation, and stealing.

 Penalties for theft and burglary convictions in Florida include:

 - Life in prison for first-degree felony burglary charges

 In order to reach a conviction for a theft charge, the prosecution must prove that the defendant took the property willfully and with the intention to deprive the owner of that property or to use it for his or her own purposes.
 The team at Monroe & King, P.A. can gather evidence and use various defense strategies, such as claims of involuntary intoxication and the good faith belief or consent of the property owner, to seek a positive solution.